 - An assortment of wool, cord, wool roving, ribbon, lace and even thin strips of fabric will work.
-In fact you can use just about anything that your machine will handle.
-Make sure the wool is not too thick.
-Up to about an 8 ply works well.
-You need to be able to zigzag over the wool etc.
+In fact, you can use just about anything that your machine will handle.

 - Check your machine’s manual to make sure you have the right foot attached.
 It needs to be the foot that you use for zigzag stitches.

 What to do Next